tapumandal/Event-Sourcing-with-CQRS-in-Laravel/README.md

 As data reading gets the priority when events are transferd to the query database, it becomes easy and load less to read the data which makes the application faster and efficient.
 Event Sourcing is good for big and complex project where you may need historic event.
-Using ES in small or simple CRUD application will just make it complex without giving significant benifits.
+Using ES in small or simple CRUD application will just make it complex without giving significant benefits.

 ### Why programmer use CQRS

 It is one of the most intesting design pattern if used properly.
-It makes read and write indipendent which balance server load and keep code clean.
+It makes read and write independent which balance server load and keep code clean.
 When ES requires complex query, CQRS makes it simple.
 Programmer implement CQRS also to handle too much database request.